Lin8x/airline-crack/CONTRIBUTING.md

 ***1. Make a pull-request for anything you think should be improved in this markdown file.***
 * **Fix any grammar for this markdown file**.
 There must be at least a couple of grammar mistakes or things that should be updated in here, so feel free to make a pull request for any of them.
 * **Add any images or visuals** you think I should add for this markdown file.
 * **Add any improvement for descriptions** of terminologies.
-I am NOT a master at networking and just did a couple of searches for each terminology.
 Feel free to let me know or fix any problems or errors in what I said.
 * **Add any structural setups** for terminologies!
-There has to be *some* better setups for major parts of this markdown file. (ex: You think that the description of the RAT should be after the Network Terminoligies?
+There has to be *some* better setups for major parts of this markdown file. (ex: You think that the description of the tool/project should be after the installation/setup section?
 Why?
 How can I improve it?
 Let me know!)

 ***2. Make a pull-request of anything you think should be improved in the code.***
 * **Fix any of my code performance**.
 There can be an easier way of performing my code, let me know what I should change or fix to make it perform better!